US Open: Serena Williams' last hurrah at home grand slam headlines fascinating two weeks of tennis - KESQ

 “I’m hoping that she’s going to have a fantastic US Open and to give the best farewell is to go with the win.
 So [I’m] hoping that she can do it.”

-Serena’s first-round singles match — and possibly her last ever — is Monday evening against Montenegro’s Danka Kovinic in Arthur Ashe Stadium.
+Serena won her first-round singles match on Monday against Montenegro’s Danka Kovinic in Arthur Ashe Stadium.
 Williams is also set to play her first doubles match with sister Venus on Wednesday.

 Since returning to the circuit back in June after a year out through injury, Williams has managed to win just a single match and has been unable to get close to the form that helped her win her last grand slam title in 2017.